 Roads are a different world for motorbike riders

-If you're in a car that is involved in a minor rear-end collision in traffic, you may walk away with little more than a fright - but on a motorcycle, the same type of accident could easily be fatal or result in life-long injuries.
+If you're in a car that is involved in a minor rear-end collision in traffic, you may walk away with little more than a fright - but on a motorbike, the same type of accident could easily be fatal or result in life-long injuries.

-Unfortunately for motorcyclists, it can be a very fine line between a near miss and a catastrophic injury - and motorcycle riders generally have a much harder time on the roads.
+Unfortunately for motorcyclists, it can be a very fine line between a near miss and a catastrophic injury - and motorbike riders generally have a much harder time on the roads.
 In fact, findings from independent research we commissioned shows:

 - 45% of motorcyclists surveyed have been injured while riding.

 - 63% of survey respondents stating that they had been forced into an evasive manoeuvre to avoid a collision at least once in their last five outings.